-In the digital age, criminal justice information can be uploaded into databases and organized in a searchable centralized location, making it more accessible than ever.
-These government databases act as computerized indices of information that law enforcement, medicolegal death investigators, and, in some cases, the general public can use to help identify unknown human remains and resolve missing persons cases.
-Listen along as Lori and Amy discuss the different databases available, where to access them, and how they can be leveraged for forensic science and human identification.
+In the digital age, criminal justice information can be uploaded into databases and organized in a searchable centralized location, making it more accessible than ever before.
+These government databases serve as computerized indices of information that law enforcement, medicolegal death investigators, and, in some cases, the general public can use to help identify unknown human remains and resolve missing persons cases.
+The interviews discuss the various databases available, where to access them, and how they can be leveraged for forensic science and human identification.

 - The Sentinel Role of Forensic Toxicology Laboratories to Identify and Act Upon Diverse Drug Threats by Addressing Toxicology and Economic Demands

 - A Block-Level Analysis of Medical Marijuana Dispensaries and Crime in the City of Los Angeles